Emma sighs. She hasn't worn a watch since she was seventeen and so has no way of knowing whether the Mayor's accusation rings true.

 "Sorry about what?"

-Shaped eyebrows arch curiously as the brunette glances up to find the younger woman's gaze.
-Emma drops her eyes to her knees once more, cheeks pinkening as her brow furrows slightly.
+Shapely brows arch curiously as the brunette glances up to find the younger woman's gaze.
+Emma drops her eyes to her knees once more, cheeks pinkening as her brow furrows.

 "Remind me to hold you in my debt more often!"

 Regina laughs huskily; studying the younger woman as she stumbles over her words and her blush deepens.
 The Sheriff's eyes flash with irritation, but the brunette is sure such feelings are self-directed, and she watches as the blonde quickly knocks back the remaining bourbon in her glass.
 Staring into the empty void pensively, Emma carries on in a tone so low the Mayor has to struggle to make out her words.

 "I shouldn't have done it...
 And I shouldn't have made it sound like I wanted you gone afterwards...
 Sometimes I'm just not-"